Create Random Dungeons with Snippets

 Exits

 Exits have special rules.
 It is essential for the plugin that it is able to spawn all mandatory exits; otherwise, your player cannot spawn correctly or find an exit to escape from your dungeon.
-At this point, I don’t know which is worse.

 Common Objects